Building a RAG with Astro, FastAPI, SurrealDB and Llama 3.1

 Message

-model, representing role of the system and it’s content as the system prompt created. - Uses fireworks Chat Completion API to stream LLAMA 3.1 70B Chat model context aware responses.
+model, representing role of the system and it’s content as the system prompt created.yield_content

 function loops over each Document (received as the similar vector with it’s metadata), and streams the content